peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 <img src="figures/unnamed-chunk-64-1.png" width="100%" />

-### Why did the Ranger model incorrectly predict that 7 students **will** get a placement? {.tabset .tabset-fade .tabset-pills -}
+### Why did the ranger model incorrectly predict that 7 students **will** get a placement? {.tabset .tabset-fade .tabset-pills -}

 **Key findings**:

-* the Ranger alogorithm shown low (57%) to moderately high (82%) probabilities that these students will get a placement
+* the ranger alogorithm shown low (57%) to moderately high (82%) probabilities that these students will get a placement
 * none of them had work experience
 * the students scored somewhere in the middle percentiles in their Secondary and Higher Secondary education which usually resulted in a high probability to be placed
 * it is also possible that these students looked right on paper, but had major flaws in their interviewing skills or other similar factors that were not captured in the data